richardgonzalezm/Sudoku_solver_bot/README.md

         update_grid():
             Updates the GUI grid with the values from the Sudoku puzzle.
 Sets cells to read-only if they contain a value.

-"Grid" is a class to represent a Sudoku grid.
+"Line" is a class to represent a Sudoku horizontal or vertical line.

     -Attributes:
-        values (list): A list representing the values in the Sudoku grid.
+        values (list): A list representing the values in the Sudoku line.
     -Methods:
       __init__(values):
           Initializes the grid given a number of values.
       It also has a getter and a setter for its initializing values.

 "Col" represents a column.
-Inherits from Grid.
+Inherits from Line.

 "Row" represents a row.
-Inherits from Grid.
+Inherits from Line too.

 "Subgrid" is a class to represent a 3x3 subgrid in a Sudoku puzzle.